 With resistance bands, you can increase the resistance by using a band with higher tension or adding more bands to your workout.
 Whatever method you choose, gradually increase the resistance to avoid injury.

-Consistency is vital when it comes to building muscle with resistance bands.
-Aim to do resistance band workouts at least two to three times weekly to see results.
+Consistency is vital when building muscle with resistance bands.
+To see results, aim to do resistance band workouts at least two to three times weekly.

 It's also important to vary your workouts to prevent boredom and keep your muscles challenged.
 Try different exercises, rep ranges, and resistance levels to keep things interesting.